deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 dispatch some areas within a time constraint that we put in place.
 We also knew that is was limiting us if we decided to implement more advanced algorithms, which would require even more computation time.

 The first thing we tried was to optimise the current code (cache some computations, try to find a bug in the algorithms), which didn't help much.
-It was clear that ruby was a bottleneck here and we started looking at the alternatives.
+It was clear that Ruby was a bottleneck here and we started looking at the alternatives.

-## Why we decided to go with rust
+## Why Rust?

 We considered a few approaches to how to solve the problem of dispatch speed:

-* choose a new programming language with better performance characteristics and rewrite the dispatcher
+* choose a new programming language with better performance characteristics and rewrite the Dispatcher
 * identify biggest bottlenecks, rewrite those parts of the code and somehow integrate them in the current code

-We knew that rewriting something from scratch can be risky and we didn't feel quite comfortable with this approach.
+We knew that rewriting something from scratch is risky, as it can introduce bugs, and switching services over can be painful, so we didn't feel quite comfortable with this approach.
 Another option, finding bottlenecks and replacing them, was something that we did already for one part of the code (we built a native extension gem for the Hungarian route matching algorithm, implemented in Rust), and that worked well.
 We decided to try this approach.

-There were several options how we could integrate parts of the code written in another language to work with ruby:
+There were several options how we could integrate parts of the code written in another language to work with Ruby:
 * build an external service and provide an API to communicate with
 * build a native extension